 Does gluten cause inflammation?

-Gluten can cause inflammation in the body for people with celiac disease or gluten intolerance which can lead to side effects that range from discomfort to life-threatening.
+Gluten can cause inflammation in the body for people with celiac disease or gluten intolerance.
+This can lead to a variety of side effects that range from discomfort to life-threatening.
 Studies also show that those without a diagnosed gluten intolerance can experience inflammation in the gut after consuming gluten.

 Reduce Inflammation Fast